anastasovskigoce/anastasovskigoce/README.md

 ### Hey, it is Goce here 👋

 I am an Engineering Manager at Alarm.com where I lead several teams working on video streaming.
-Over the years mastering Android has been my passion, but I have an appetite for learning, thus, I am currently looking into React and NodeJS.
-I use my spare time working on tech talks; check out my [web site](https://ganastasovski.com/) for more details about.
+Over the years mastering Android has been my passion, but I have an appetite for learning new things in technology.
+I use my spare time working on tech talks; check out my [web site](https://ganastasovski.com/) for more details.

 ![Github stats](https://github-readme-stats.vercel.app/api?username=anastasovskigoce&theme=default&show_icons=true&count_private=true)